STATUTES OF ASSOCIATION OF BODYNAMIC PSYCHOLOGY (ABP) – 2020

 2.1 The ABP was founded on 3rd September 2019 in Hoersholm, Denmark.
-It is a non-profit organization that aims to enhance human rights, dignity, mutuality and conflict resolution skills through Body psychology and bring into common knowledge in the world and organize individual Bodynamic psychotherapists of different orientations in the world.
+It is a non-profit organization that aims to enhance human rights, dignity, mutuality and conflict resolution skills through body psychology and aims to bring this knowledge into the world.

-2.2 The ABP will promote to young adults the quality to incorporate the body to create a more balanced state of mind.
+2.2 The ABP will promote the quality to incorporate the body to create a more balanced state of mind.
 (Body, Mind and Spirit).

 2.3 The ABP will seek to promote for the benefit of the public the relief of involuntary emotional suffering, the prevention of mental illness and disorder and the improvement of quality of life and well-being.

-2.4 The ABP is a professional body that aims to promote high standards of ethics, training and education for the benefit of the general public.
+2.4 The ABP is a professional body that organizes individual Bodynamic-oriented therapists of different orientations around the world and that aims to promote high standards of ethics, training and education for the benefit of the general public.

-2.6 The ABP promotes collaboration and exchange of ideas among the different psychotherapy organizations, encourages contact with related services, and supports practical and relevant research.
+2.6 The ABP promotes collaboration and exchange of ideas with other psychotherapy organizations, encourages contact with related services, and supports practical and relevant research.

 § 3 Means to realize the purpose of the ABP